Glow Worm Tunnel walking track

 - It’s best to visit during the week or in spring or autumn.
 It can be very busy and there’s limited parking during summer, weekends, and holiday periods.

-- Please stay on the walking track to protect the fragile ecosystem in this World Heritage-listed national park.
+- Please stay on the walking tracks to protect this World Heritage Area.

-Glow Worm Tunnel walking track is a short, easy walking track, only a 2.5hour drive from Sydney.
-It’s popular with families and Sydneysiders keen to see glow worms in their natural environment.
+Glow Worm Tunnel walking track is a short and easy 6km return walk.
+Just a 2.5hr drive from Sydney, it’s popular with families and anyone keen to see glow worms in their natural environment.

-The 400m-long tunnel was built in the early 1900s as part of the railway for the thriving mining industry at Newnes.
+The 387metre-long tunnel was built in the early 1900s as part of the railway for the thriving mining industry at Newnes.
 It’s now home to thousands of glow worms that cling to the dark, damp walls.
-Switch off your torch, keep quiet, and wait for the worms to light up the tunnel with pinpricks of blue light.
+Because the tunnel is long, it gets dark enough to see glow worms during the day.
+Upgrades to the walking track to even out the surface and install a handrail make navigating in the dark easier.
+To see the glow worms, switch off your torch, keep quiet, and wait for them to light up the tunnel.

-On your way back, look for goannas and lyrebirds.
-If you’re lucky, you may spot a swamp wallaby or koala.
-During spring and summer, the walking track is dotted with yellow pagoda daisies, while banksias bloom in the cooler months.
+As you walk back the way you came, look out for goannas and lyrebirds.
+During spring and summer, the walking track is dotted also with yellow pagoda daisies, while banksias bloom in the cooler months.

 Map